Celebrant

 Career path and progression

 As an experienced celebrant, you may wish to train in conducting different types of ceremonies, or set up your own celebrant training business.
-You could also offer related services, like wedding or event planning.
+You could also offer related services, such as wedding or event planning.

 You could use your skills to move into areas like counselling, for example bereavement counselling or family mediation.